any-docs/css/content/reference/properties/border-start-end-radius/index.md

 ### Values

 - `<length-percentage>`
   - Denotes the size of the circle radius or the semi-major and semi-minor axes of the ellipse.
-As absolute length it can be expressed in any unit allowed by the CSS {{cssxref("&lt;length&gt;")}} data type.
+As absolute length it can be expressed in any unit allowed by the CSS `&lt;length&gt;` data type.
 Percentages for the horizontal axis refer to the width of the box, percentages for the vertical axis refer to the height of the box.
 Negative values are invalid.

 ## Formal definition